moccalotto/kaos/_rulebook/main.md

 If you have Damage Reduction [X] against some type of damage, you reduce that by X points whenever you suffer such types of damage.
-Damage Reduction can never protected against strain damage, such as the HP drain you suffer when you cast spells or take surge actions.
+Damage Reduction can never protected against strain damage, such as the HP drain you suffer when you use powers or take surge actions.

 > If you have Damage Reduction 20 against fire, and you suffer 35 points of fire damage in a single attack,
 > you reduce that damage to 35-20=15 points.
 If you 15 points of damage or less, you do not suffer damage